Arthur095/statbotDiscord/README.md

 # How it works
 ### At start

-<p style="text-align: justify;">When the bot is started, it will automatically save the whole chat history of every channel of every server it has access to.
+<p align="justify">When the bot is started, it will automatically save the whole chat history of every channel of every server it has access to.
 This operation can take some time considering the number of messages posted since the guild creation and the amount of guilds the bot manages.
 It will create a csv file for each channel in the ./guild/"guild_name" directory.
 The bot is set to refresh files every 12 hours or after being restarted.
 By default, the script logs basic events, warning and errors into a log file located at the root.
 To prevent it from creating a log file that could take some disk space, you can remove the "Logging" part inside 'bot.py'.</p>

 ### At the end